loopwerk/Saga/README.md

 - Stencil's template inheritance doesn't support overriding blocks through multiple levels (https://github.com/stencilproject/Stencil/issues/275)
 - Ink, the Markdown parser, is buggy and is missing features (https://github.com/JohnSundell/Ink/pull/49, https://github.com/JohnSundell/Ink/pull/63).
 Pull requests don't seem to get merged anymore?
 - Splash, the syntax highlighter, only has support for Swift grammar.
 If you write articles with, let's say, JavaScript code blocks, they won't get properly highlighted.

+## Thanks

+Inspiration for the API of Saga is very much owed to my favorite (but sadly long unmaintained) static site generator: [liquidluck](https://github.com/avelino/liquidluck).
+Its system of multiple readers and writers is really good and I wanted something similar.

+Thanks also goes to [Publish](https://github.com/JohnSundell/Publish), another static site generator written in Swift, for inspiring me towards custom strongly typed metadata.
+A huge thanks also for its metadata decoder code, which was copied over shamelessly.

+## Faq

+Q: Is this ready for production?
+A: No. This is in very early stages of development, mostly as an exercise.
+I have no clue if and when I'll finish it or to what degree.
+I still use [liquidluck](https://github.com/avelino/liquidluck) for my own static sites, which should tell you enough.